hamza3256/Micromorpher/README.md

 ## Future work

 1. Integrate with PayPal
+2. Implement anti-money laundering (AML) and know your customer (KYC) regulations (see [bitcoin forum](https://bitcointalk.org/index.php?topic=454795.0) on AML/KYC)
-2. Lock certain functionality based on account type
+2. Lock certain functionality based on account type - i.e. only show admin menu if the account type is an admin.
 3. ...other ideas welcome ;)

 ## Licensing